mikrdgz/recharge-docs/docs/bc-customization-stories.md

 # Frontend Customization Recipes

-The ReCharge BigCommerce frontend is customizable to fit the needs of your customers.
-You can tailor the way ReCharge subscription elements look on BigCommerce storefronts using these recipes.
+The ReCharge BigCommerce integration is customizable to fit the needs of your customers.
+You can tailor the way ReCharge subscription elements look on BigCommerce storefronts.
+This article contains CSS and JavaScript "recipes" for creating certain functionality or adjust the ReCharge elements on your storefront.

 ## CSS Class Recipes